nathan-ha/badMathLibrary/README.md

+# very good math such wow
-# idk im just seeing if i can write all the math functions with minimal use of external libraries
+# # idk im just seeing if i can write all the math functions with minimal use of external libraries

 bmath.h has all the function declarations